the-mirror-gdp/the-mirror/README.md

 If you build on others like Roblox, UEFN/Unreal/Fortnite, and Unity, you don't actually own the full stack of what you build because you don't own the engine.

 _We're here to change that_.
 3D is arguably the next step of the internet and we can't let it be beholden to an oligopoly of companies that want to own your data and creations.
+The Mirror gives you the freedom to own what you build.

-Akin to "Figma" for game development, The Mirror is both tool and editor that let's you edit a game with friends in real-time.
-Its intended use can be extended because you have the source code.
-It can be used as a complete game base, to build what you want on top, you can use this to accelerate your game, get it built and released.
-This saves you time: imagine not having to write pesky things like infrastructure, backend code, asset management, and various systems from scratch.
+Akin to "Google Docs for game development", The Mirror is both the editor and the game that let's you build with friends in real-time.
+This saves you a plethora of time: Enjoy not having to write pesky things like infrastructure, backend HTTP routes, asset management, authentication, netsync, and various systems from scratch.

 This repo is The Mirror's source code: the Godot app (client/server), the web server, and the docs in one place.
 We've included everything we can provide to help you build your games as fast as possible.